 Here's my guide to cruising the Grand Canal in Venice.
-It's a classic, unmissable thing to do in Venice.
+It's a classic, unmissable thing to do in the floating city of Venice.
 As you sail, you can admire Venice's must see sites and dreamy palazzos.
 I also give you tips and tricks for riding the Vaporetto, which is Venice's water bus.

 Venice is truly unique.
 It's one of the world's most beautiful and captivating cities, a natural movie set.
 No other place looks quite like it.
 Venice is a city built on water that shouldn't exist in real life.

 As a result, Venice has a unique urbanism.
 You can only get around by water.
 Venice's Grand Canal is a natural monument and Venice's most important thoroughfare.

 The Grand Canal has a reverse S shape.
 The Grand Canal is 2.4 miles long, and varies in width.
 The widest point is almost 300 feet across.
 The Grand Canal isn't man made.
 It follows the path of an ancient river bed underneath.

 During Venice's heyday, the Grand Canal was used by traders, making their way to the Rialto Bridge.
 Today, it's flanked with over 170 buildings, including pastel mansions and gleaming Byzantine palazzi.